KolonelKustard/discodj/src/site/markdown/index.md

-# Disco DJ
+# About Disco DJ

-Lets you throw a party and let all your guests easily request music but based on your tastes.
-You choose your music for the night and your guests then use their phones to promote songs they want to listen to.

 ## How it works

-You add your music to Disco DJ, this then forms the library.
-Your guests then use their phones and join the public Disco DJ wifi hotspot.
-Instead of seeing a login screen like you'd see if you were joining a normal wifi hotspot they see your library.
-They can then choose a song to add to the playlist.
+You add your music (and music videos) to the Disco DJ library.
+Your guests use their phones and join the public Disco DJ wifi hotspot.
+Their phone will then pop up the Disco DJ library from where they can then choose a song to add to the playlist.

+You can try a [demo of the library here](./discodj-web/demo/index.html).

+Disco DJ then plays music

+1. In the order your guests have chosen in the public playlist.
+2. If the public playlist is empty then in the order you pre-define in a backup private playlist.
+3. Randomly from your library.

+## How to get it

+The easiest way is to contact me and at cost I'll send you a pre-built Disco DJ which you can plug in and play with.

+If you've got some technical skills then this is what you need to do: